Your Cart

 Social media can be both a blessing and a curse for teenagers, with many feeling pressure to present a perfect image online.
 For example, a teenager may spend hours editing and curating their social media profiles to look more popular or attractive.
 Parents can help their teens navigate social media by setting boundaries, discussing online safety, and promoting healthy use.

-Read More On This Topic: https://www.commonsensemedia.org/articles/how-is-body-image-affected-by-social-media-and-going-online
+Read More On The Impact Of Social Media Here: https://www.commonsensemedia.org/articles/how-is-body-image-affected-by-social-media-and-going-online

 Identity Issues